Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Methodology

-\rparagraph{A-Module.} Each \texttt{A-Module} trains a specialized NE for one aspect other than content.
-Via the metric-based SCL objective, we reshape the representation space of the PLM so that it groups news according to the aspect classes.
-Given a multi-class aspect $A_p$, we first construct the training set from pairs of candidate and clicked news.
-Pairs of candidate and clicked news with the same aspect label make positive pairs for SCL; we obtain the corresponding negatives by pairing the same candidate with clicked news from other aspect classes (e.g., for topical category as $A_p$, a candidate from \textit{sports} paired with the clicked news from \textit{politics}).
-For each aspect, we independently fine-tune (via SCL) a separate copy of the same initial PLM.
-Note that the resulting aspect-specific NE encodes no information on user preferences: it only encodes how similar news are w.r.t. the aspect in question.
-Importantly, this means we can seamlessly extend \manner{} to support new aspects by training additional \texttt{A-Modules}.
+\textbf{A-Module.} Each \texttt{A-Module} trains a specialized NE for one aspect other than content.
+Via the metric-based objective, we reshape the PLM's representation space to group news according to aspect classes.
+Given a multi-class aspect, we first construct the training set from the union of all news in the dataset.
+Sets of news with the same aspect label form the positive samples for SCL; we obtain the corresponding negatives by pairing the same news from positive pairs with news from other aspect classes (e.g., for topical category as $A_p$, a news from \textit{sports} is paired with the news from \textit{politics} and/or \textit{weather}).
+For each aspect, we independently fine-tune a separate copy of the same initial PLM.
+Note that the resulting aspect-specific NE encodes no information on user preferences: it only encodes the news similarity w.r.t. the aspect in question.
+Importantly, this implies that extending \manner{} to support a new aspect amounts to merely training an additional \texttt{A-Module} for that aspect.